Chinese + Functional Medicine

 Cutting edge TCM research is also very interested in the pharmalogical evaluation of herbal formulas for drug discovery, as over 70% of drugs are derived from plants.
 In conventional medicine, prescribed drugs mostly consist of a single compound for the treatment of a specific disease.
 In TCM, multiple compounds are prescribed to restore health (a Chinese Herbal formula typically consists of 5-10 herbs).
 This ‘multiple compound’ approach, which addresses layered biological imbalances, could be dissected for new drug discovery…….and perhaps become a future pillar in pharmacology.

-The marrying of these two systems is, in my opinion, the highest caliber of medicine.
+The integration of these two systems is an art in and of itself.
 In their similarities as well as their differences they support one another.